-- 1. Wash your hands before giving care.
+1. Wash your hands before giving care.
 Use soap and water to wash your hands.
 If no soap is available, you can use ash to wash your hands.
-Alcohol-based sanitizers can also be used, if available. - 2.
-Put on gloves if available.
-You can also use a clean plastic bag.
-Try not to come in contact with the person's blood.
+Alcohol-based sanitizers can also be used, if available.

-D.6.2.2 STOP THE BLEEDING AND BANDAGE THE WOUND
+D.2.2.2 STOP THE BLEEDING AND BANDAGE THE WOUND

-3. Try to stop or slow down the bleeding: press on the wound with a clean cloth or bandage.
+2. Try to stop or slow down the bleeding: press on the wound with a clean cloth or bandage.
 If possible, ask the injured person to press on the cut or graze himself to stop the bleeding.

-4. Rinse out the wound with clean water.
+3. Rinse out the wound with clean water.
 You can also use boiled and cooled water.